 As value-based care continues to be a hot topic in healthcare, input from the patient is just as important as input from the provider when deciding how to move forward.
 As care teams champion the patients' needs, they also need patients to commit and follow-through to achieve positive outcomes.

-True reform hinges on creating a culture that is focused on patient self-motivation, behavioral and inspirational support received from qualified healthcare professionals – a health coach.
+True reform hinges on creating a culture that is focused on patient self-motivation, through behavioral and inspirational support from qualified healthcare professionals – a health coach.

 Who can be a health coach?